Writing a will in the Netherlands can ensure that you have total control of who will inherit your estate and how this estate will be distributed.

 In the Netherlands, you pay inheritance tax on any inheritance you receive.
 Inheritance consists of the estate (assets and liabilities) left by a deceased person.
 However, if you are an expat, there are some particularities that you need to know about the Dutch inheritance law.

-The first step is to determine which country’s law applies to an inheritance because this will affect how the estate will be divided as well as the rights and duties of the heirs.
+The first step is to determine which country’s law applies to an inheritance because this affects how the estate will be divided as well as the rights and duties of the heirs.
 Basically, the Dutch inheritance law will apply to Dutch nationals currently living in the Netherlands and foreign residents living in the Netherlands for five years before their death.

 Changes to EU rules